 Colorado Building (1902-1903): The Colorado Building was built in 1902-03 by Thomas F. Walsh, a mining engineer and capitalist who immigrated to the United States from Ireland in 1870.
-Walsh helped to modernize the silver mining industry, and eventually became the owner of many mines including the Camp Bird Mines and Mills at Ouray, Colorado (hence the names of the two large office buildings he developed in Washington).
-Thomas Walsh was considered in his day to be one of the richest mine owners in the United States as well as a large holder of real estate in Washington, D.C.
-In addition, he was director of a number of financial and other institutions, and owned significant real estate in Washington, D.C., including his private mansion where he entertained lavishly (now the Indonesian Embassy).
-32
+Walsh helped to modernize the silver mining industry, and eventually became the owner of many mines, including the Camp Bird Mines and Mills at Ouray, Colorado (hence the names of the two large office buildings he developed in Washington).
+His 1908 biography indicates that he was "one of the richest mine owners in the United States, a director in a number of financial and other institutions, and a large owner of real estate in Washington, D.C."31

-Upon its construction, the Colorado Building immediately became a prestigious office location, whose tenants included lawyers, bankers, brokers, real estate and investment men.
+The Colorado Building was one of the city's first fire-resistant buildings.
+It immediately became a prestigious office location, whose tenants included lawyers, bankers, brokers, real estate and investment men.
 Designed by Ralph Townsend, the Beaux Arts Colorado Building is lavishly decorated with Indiana limestone and ornamental terra cotta.